jakesgordon/rack-rabbit/README.md

 Signals should be sent to the master process

   * HUP - reload the RackRabbit config file and gracefully restart all workers
-  * QUIT - graceful shutdown, waits for workers to finish their current request before finishing
+  * QUIT - graceful shutdown, waits for workers to complete handling of their current message before finishing
   * TERM - quick shutdown kills all workers immediately
   * INT  - quick shutdown kills all workers immediately
   * TTIN - increase the number of worker processes by one